bambolelooo/workSchedule/README.md

 ## About The Project

-Code quiz site contains:
+Work schedule site contains:

--   Quiz of with four sample questions
+-   Welcoming jumbotrone with current date
--   A timer that goes down by 5 seconds when the answer is not correct
--   Locally stored scoreboard with sorting by score
--   Cool wave svg from haikei
+-   Hourly named tiled for you TODOs
+-   All TODOs are locally stored

 ### Built With